 The Pencil Tissue Box Cover is a free crochet pattern featuring a pencil as the cover of a tissue box.
 The pattern includes a video tutorial as well.
-This cover makes the perfect teacher or school gift.
+This cover makes the perfect teacher or other school personnel gift.

 And to make it even more amazing, it comes with a video tutorial to show you how this pattern is made in case you are more of a visual learner.